greenelab/meta-review/manuscript.md

 By hosting manuscript repositories publicly, such as on GitHub, multiple authors can simultaneously propose and review changes.
 A cloud service automatically evaluates proposed changes to catch errors.
 Publication with Manubot is continuous:
-When a manuscript's source changes, the rendered outputs are rebuilt and republished to a web page.
+When a manuscript's source changes, the rendered outputs are rebuilt and republished to a webpage.
 Manubot automates bibliographic tasks by implementing citation by identifier, where users cite persistent identifiers (e.g. DOIs, PubMed IDs, ISBNs, URLs), whose metadata is then retrieved and converted to a user-specified style.
 Manubot modernizes publishing to align with the ideals of open science by making it transparent, reproducible, immediate, versioned, collaborative, and free of charge.